How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 There’s a moment…usually while you’re watering your philodendron in mismatched pajamas…when you realize you’ve said something out loud to it.

-Something like, “Okay buddy, not too thirsty today, huh?”
+Just something casual like, “okay buddy, not too thirsty today, huh?”

-You blink.
-Did you just call your plant buddy?
+You blink, did you just call your plant buddy?
 Did it...lean toward you a little?
+Okay, okay, maybe that last bit I went too far on, but you know what I mean.

 And yes, it’s very real.

-Maybe not in the they-have-names-and-backstories kind of way (although I won’t stop you), but in the sense that something happens when you talk to your plants.
+Maybe not in the they-have-names-and-backstories kind of way (although I won’t stop you if you want), but in the sense that something happens when you talk to your plants.

 First, Let’s Be Honest: You Already Talk to Them

-“Ohhh no no no,” you mutter, watching a leaf droop dramatically overnight like it’s fainting in Victorian-era distress.
+“Ohhh no no no,” you mutter, watching a leaf droop dramatically overnight like it’s Kiera Knightly fainting in Victorian-era distress.

 “Look at you!” you coo to the new leaf unfurling like a green ribbon, proud as anything.